FOLLOW THE BLUE LINE ON OUR ROADWAYS TO OUR CHAPEL IN THE COMMUNITY MAUSOLEUM.

 TRYING TO LOCATE A BURIAL?
 USE "BURIALS ON THE WEB" TAB ON RIGHT.

 Flag Day Celebration Friday, June 9, 2017-Details Coming Soon!!!!

 The beauty and uniqueness of David's Cemetery is evident to families who visit our picturesque cemetery each year.
 David's Cemetery is in the heart of Kettering, and has been serving this community for more than six generations.
 David's Cemetery was dedicated in 1826 as a place of burial.
 The first burial took place on August 5, 1831, a 6-year old boy, Noah Darner.

 On the grounds you will find areas dedicated to those who served our country including soldiers from the War of 1812 to the Persian Gulf.
 Many local business, service, and political dignitaries are buried at David's Cemetery.
 David's is one of the historically significant sites in the Dayton area.
-Historical walking tour maps are available for walking through the cemetery to view these significant grave sites.
-Some had worldwide fame, others were known throughout the Dayton area.
-But most were known only by the friends and family who loved them and wanted the assurance that they would be memorialized in the most caring, dignified, and respectful manner possible.
+Some had worldwide fame, others were known throughout the Dayton area but most were known only by the friends and family who loved them and wanted the assurance that they would be memorialized in the most caring, dignified, and respectful manner possible.

 Our staff is available to help you with a burial or a visit to a loved one.
 Our interment records are available at Burials on the Web.
 We can be contacted by phone at 937 434-2255 or email at davidscemetery.com.

 Stephen David Hopkins, General Manager